CircuitData/CircuitData-Language/Products.md

 * soldermask
   * Potential attributes:
     * color ( type is "string".
 Se the color section for more information )
+    * allow_touchups ( type is "boolean".
+Indicates if correcting errors in the soldermask is allowed manually )
 * stiffener
 * plating
 * adhesive